-Although Covid-19 emerged towards the end of 2019/20, with only limited impact in that year, it has had a significant impact on the financial position of the Council subsequently.
+Covid-19 emerged towards the end of 2019/20 and has had a significant impact on the financial position of the Council during 2020/21.
 There has been an impact in the following areas:-

-- Loss of service income, due to temporary closures, reduction in demand, and increased collection losses. - Additional service expenditure, e.g. provision of new and expanded services in response to the crisis (such as additional costs incurred on supporting those shielding), and additional costs associated with changes to working practices (such as remote working). - Changes to government policy, e.g. changes to business rate reliefs, guidance on supplier relief, additional funding for local authorities, and additional responsibilities which sit alongside this. - Some impact on the Council's capital programme, e.g. delays caused by government restrictions, and whether there is a need to rephase work for other reasons. - An impact on the Council's joint ventures. - Some impact from the above on the Council's cash flow and treasury management, including availability of liquid cash (as at January 2022 the Council has around £35 million short term investments and cash of £9.6 million in the bank) and a reduction in investment returns. - An overall impact on the Council's General Fund and Housing Revenue Account reserves.
+- Loss of service income due to temporary closures, reduction in demand, and increased collection losses; - Additional expenditure, e.g. provision of new and expanded services in response to the crisis (such as additional costs incurred on supporting those shielding), and additional costs associated with changes to working practices (such as remote working); - Changes to government policy, e.g. changes to business rate reliefs, guidance on supplier relief, additional funding for local authorities, and additional responsibilities which sit alongside this; - Some impact on the Council's capital programme, e.g. delays caused by government restrictions, and whether there is a need to rephase work for other reasons; - An impact on the Council's joint ventures; - Some impact from the above on the Council's cash flow and treasury management, including availability of liquid cash (as at May 2022 the Council has around £34.4 million short term investments), impact on investment returns, and availability of external borrowing if required.

+An overall impact on the Council's General Fund and Housing Revenue Account reserves.